Alison Rodger: Research and career

 In 1985 Rodger joined Newnham College Cambridge as a Beatrice Dale Research fellow.
 1988 Rodger she moved to the University of Oxford as a Unilever Fellow in St Catherine's College.
 She moved to St Hilda's College in 1991.
 She developed the UK's first Couette flow linear dichroism facilities.
 In 1994 Rodger joined the University of Warwick as a Lecturer.
 She was made a Senior Lecturer in 1998, a Reader in 2003 and a Professor in 2005.
 Rodger was Head of the Department of Chemistry at the University of Warwick from 2014 to 2016.
 She was the only woman academic in the Physical Chemistry Laboratory at Oxford and the Department of Chemistry at the University of Warwick for over 11 years.
 She has been involved with several initiatives to improve gender balance in academic chemistry, including Athena SWAN and a European partnership, PLOTINA (Promoting Gender Balance and Inclusion in Research, Innovation and Training).
 PLOTINA looked to drive cultural change by developing diverse, inclusive work environments.
-Under Rodger's leadership, Warwick achieved the fourth institution to achieve silver Athena SWAN status.
+Under Rodger's leadership, Warwick was the fourth institution to achieve silver Athena SWAN status.
 She was the founder and Director of the Doctoral Training Centre in Molecular Organisation and Assembly in Cells.
 The Doctoral Training Centre was one of the first EPSRC-funded DTCs.
 She developed a postgraduate certificate in transferable skills to support early career researchers.
+She moved to Macquarie University in 2017, where she established an open-access biophysical spectroscopy facility for collaborators.
+In 2024, she joined the Australian National University. as Director of the Research School of Chemistry.